- Hi, I am Anant Ladha, a Chartered Accountant, a Certified Financial Planner, and a Certified Financial Analyst.

 Why do you want to make people financially literate?

-There are some basic structural mistakes that many people do.
+There are some basic structural mistakes that many people make.
 If we can stop these mistakes, we can have a smooth financial life.

-Also, there is a lot of misselling done around.
-So, our objective is to give proper knowledge and understanding.
-Through our sessions, we explain the importance of goal planning, risk profiling, and investing.
+So, our objective is to spread awareness and understanding.
+Through our sessions, we explain the importance of financial goal planning, risk profiling, and investing.

 Did you face any challenges initially when you started on your own?

 In the initial days, it was difficult.
 I quit my Rs.
 18 lakh job at the age of 21 and started this venture.
-But I always loved helping people and spreading financial literacy.
+However, I always loved helping people and spreading financial literacy.

 Even when we started our YouTube channel, there were haters initially who kept posting negative comments.
 Now I see the same haters following me on all social media handles.
 So, I guess we can give something of value even to our haters.
 Our goal is simple and clear – Spreading financial literacy.